ADVANCED SEISMIC ANALYSIS AND DESIGN OF BUILDINGS WITH ETABS 2016 PER EC8 (MALAYSIA NATIONAL ANNEX)

 Er.
 Choo is a Singapore Registered Professional Engineer with many years of consulting experience both in Singapore and USA.
 In USA, he was a consultant with Dietrich Industries, Inc. and designed many Light-gauge steel frame structures scattered over USA.
 He also spearheaded Dietrich Industries’s first IT project worth USD 4 millions which enable their engineers to model, analyse and design any steel structures in 3D with automatic shop drawing generation.
 In Singapore, he was a consultant at CPG Consultants Pte Ltd where he designed and supervised many building projects.

-He is currently the Technical Director of Otte International Pte Ltd, which specializes in advanced and innovative IT solutions for Building, Structural and Geotechnical Engineering professionals.
-He has extensive experience in computer-aided analysis and design with advanced engineering software.
-He has conducted numerous training courses and seminars in Singapore and overseas.
+He is currently the Technical Director of Otte Group of Companies, which specializes in advanced and innovative IT solutions for Building, Structural and Geotechnical Engineering professionals.
+Er.
+Choo has extensive experience in computer-aided analysis and design with advanced engineering software.
+He has conducted numerous training courses and seminars in Singapore, Malaysia, and overseas.

 Terms and Conditions